Appendectomy: Pregnancy

 Appendicitis is the most common emergent general surgery-related problem to arise during pregnancy.
 There is a natural elevation in white blood cell count in addition to anatomical changes of the appendix that occur during pregnancy.
 These findings, in addition to non-specific abdominal symptoms, make appendicitis difficult to diagnose.
 Appendicitis develops most commonly in the second trimester.
 If appendicitis develops in a pregnant woman, an appendectomy is usually performed and should not harm the fetus.
 The risk of premature delivery is about 10%.
 The risk of fetal death in the perioperative period after an appendectomy for early acute appendicitis is 3 to 5%.
 The risk of fetal death is 20% in perforated appendicitis.

 There has been debate regarding which surgical approach is preferred during pregnancy.
 Overall, there is no increased risk of fetal loss or preterm delivery with the laparoscopic approach (LA) as compared to the open approach (OA).
 However, the LA was associated with shorter length of stay in the hospital as well as reduced risk of wound infection.

 Patient positioning is of utmost importance to ensure the safety of the fetus during the procedure.
 This is especially important during the third trimester due to the potential of compression of the inferior vena cava by the enlarged uterus.
 Placing the patient in a 30-degree left lateral decubitus position alleviates this pressure and prevents fetal distress.

 One area of concern related to the LA during pregnancy is pneumoperitoneum.
 This causes an increase in the intra-abdominal pressure, leading to decreased venous return and, therefore, decreased cardiac output.
 The decreased cardiac output may lead to fetal acidosis and cause distress.
-However, an animal pregnancy model demonstrated that a 10-12mmHg insufflation pressure demonstrated no adverse effects on the fetus.
-SAGES (Society of American Gastrointestinal and Endoscopic Surgeons) currently recommends an insufflation pressure of 10-15mmHg during pregnancy.
+However, an animal pregnancy model demonstrated that a 10–12 mmHg insufflation pressure demonstrated no adverse effects on the fetus.
+SAGES (Society of American Gastrointestinal and Endoscopic Surgeons) currently recommends an insufflation pressure of 10–15 mmHg during pregnancy.